Gambling Law in Japan

 Domestic sports betting is once again subject to a different set of rules - soccer, keiba (horse racing), powerboat racing, motorcycle racing and keirin can be wagered on in a pari-mutuel style.
 How these are entered into depends on the sport, and can range from sales at the ATM to picking up your tickets at your local kombini.

 Casino gambling in Japan is an interesting subject at the moment.
-The LDP have been moving towards legalising and opening casinos in Japan for some time, with the aim of boosting tourism and the economy in the process.
+The LDP have been moving towards legalising and opening casinos for some time, with the aim of boosting tourism and the economy in the process.
 However, in the wake of a string of illegal betting scandals in recent years, and arguments from the opposition, the movement hasn't gotten particularly far.
 Since casino gambling is still illegal in Japan, the vast majority of people who want to put a little money on the line wind up at one of the many pachinko parlours dotting the country.

 There are two types of people in this world - people who understand pachinko and people who try their hardest to drown out the sound as someone walks past a pachinko parlour, causing the automatic doors to open.
 Pachinko is a uniquely Japanese hybrid of a slot machine, a pinball machine and whichever videogame suits your fancy at the time.
 You start by feeding money in, like with a slot machine, to unlock a series of small metal balls.
 These balls are then fired in, pinball style, and controlled using pneumatic air jets instead of flippers.
 When you get a ball in the right hole, you'll often fire off a slot machine which will then fire off a minigame.
 Since gambling for cash is illegal, you're paid out in balls.
 The balls can then be traded for keihin (prizes) such as chocolates, pens and videogames, or tokushu keihin (special prizes) which can often be sold for cash in a separate building near the parlour.
 By receiving the cash outside the pachinko parlour, the gambling law remains intact.